dvpatel/nginx_okta/README.md

 1. As applications evolve with new features, there needs be a way to independently manage, support, and maintain security controls without creating impediments to new features.

-2. Decouple security processes from downstream systems to support loose coupling and higher cohesion for security workflow enhancements, auditability, security SDKupdats, and other security tasks.
+2. Decouple security processes from downstream systems to support loose coupling and higher cohesion for security workflow enhancements, auditability, security SDK updates, and other security tasks.

-3. As application platform grows with more customer load, the security services module should not become a performance bottleneck.
+3. As application platform grows with more customer load, the security control points should not become a performance bottleneck.

 4. Automate vulnerability checks, security workflows and algorithm compliance, and enable security observability for alerts and monitoring.